USS Saratoga (CV-3): 1945

 Because of Saratoga's age and the number of modern carriers in service, the Navy decided to modify her into a training carrier.
 The aft elevator and its machinery were removed, the opening was plated over and the forward elevator was replaced with a larger model.
 Part of the hangar deck was converted into classrooms.
 While the ship was still under repair Captain Frank Akers assumed command on 27 April.
 The post-refit machinery trials on 12 May revealed some problems with one turbine, and an explosion in one 5-inch gun wounded eleven men and wrecked the mount.
 The full-power trials were completed on 20 May and a new mount was loaded aboard to be installed at Pearl.
 The ship sailed for NAS Alameda a few days later where she picked up 60 aircraft, 1,200 passengers and some trucks for delivery in Pearl.
 Saratoga arrived on 1 June and became the flagship of Rear Admiral Ralph F. Jennings, commander of Carrier Division 11.
 She resumed carrier qualification training on 3 June until she returned to the dockyard on 10 June for the installation of her replacement five-inch gun mount.
 Jennings transferred his flag to another carrier from 11 to 30 June.
 She continued training carrier pilots after the Japanese surrender until 6 September.

 Over the span of the ship's 17-year career, Saratoga's aviators landed on her deck 98,549 times, then the record for the most carrier landings.
 Saratoga received eight battle stars for her World War II service.
 After the war, the ship took part in Operation Magic Carpet, the repatriation of American servicemen from the European, Pacific, and Asian theaters.
 She left Hawaii on 9 September with 3,712 Navy officers and enlisted men bound for the United States.
 In the course of the operation, she returned 29,204 veterans, the highest total for any individual vessel.

+Postwar years

-Postwar yearsSaratoga was surplus to postwar requirements with the large numbers of Essex-class carriers in service, and she was assigned to Operation Crossroads on 22 January 1946.
+Saratoga was surplus to postwar requirements with the large numbers of Essex-class carriers in service, and she was assigned to Operation Crossroads on 22 January 1946.